Aaron Hicks Says He’ll Be Ready To Play For Yankees If The Season Starts In July

 “The plan was July to see where I am at and ready to play games,” Hicks said.
 “For me, I want to be back to the arm strength I had before.”

 The outfielder had been trying to get his body into playing shape at the Yankees’ spring training facility in Florida.
-It’s yet to be seen whether or not the shutting down of that facility due to spikes in coronavirus infection numbers will change Hicks’ path to recovery.
+It’s yet to be seen whether or not the shut down of that facility due to spikes in coronavirus infection numbers will change his path to recovery.

+He also missed the beginning of the season with a back injury that flared up in spring training.
+He appeared in a total of 59 games in 2019 after playing in 137 games the year before.
+In that 2018 season, Hicks had a breakout campaign, hitting a career-high 27 home runs thanks in large part to also playing a career-high number of games.

-The player told King his rehabilitation is going well and that he’s able to throw the ball 160 feet.
+Hicks told King that his rehabilitation was going well and that he has been able to throw the ball 160 feet.
 He’s also been taking batting practice and doing defensive work.

 “I get better and better [throwing] every day and every week.
 The throwing gets stronger,” Hicks said.
 “It is definitely coming.”